index

 Each completed step occupies a characteristic maintenance fraction ξ\xi, the fraction of a system’s energy budget devoted to curvature maintenance.
 The maintenance β\beta-function governs how ξ\xi flows across scales, driven by the coupling constant u=4πφ2/103.29u^* = 4\pi\varphi^2/10 \approx 3.29 derived from triadic tension.
 The observed regime structure—particles at ξ106\xi \sim 10^{-6}, atoms at 103\sim 10^{-3}, molecules at 102\sim 10^{-2}, biological systems at 101\sim 10^{-1}—occupies walking plateaus of this flow, each corresponding to a completed stepwise transition at a new physical scale.

-Across Physical Regimes
+Physical Regimes and Stepwise Buildup

 Quantum fields to particles.
 Quantum field theory provides the initial constraints: gauge symmetries, conservation laws, and the uncertainty principle define what configurations of field excitations can persist.
 Structure appears as stable solutions to the field equations—the electron as a stable excitation of the Dirac field1, quarks confined by QCD2.
 Invariance manifests through conserved quantum numbers: spin, charge, color, and flavor, each following from symmetry via Noether’s theorem.
 Emergence produces particles with definite mass, charge, and spin—properties that no individual field fluctuation possesses.
 These emerged particles, with their specific masses and coupling constants, become the constraints for atomic physics.

 Particles to atoms.
 Electron mass, charge, and spin set electromagnetic coupling strength.
 Quark confinement establishes nucleon masses.
 The Coulomb potential and Pauli exclusion organize electrons into shells following the aufbau principle, producing the periodic table as emerged structure from quantum constraints.
 Invariance appears through atomic spectra—hydrogen’s Balmer series3 at 656.3 nm, 486.1 nm, 434.0 nm, 410.2 nm is identical whether measured on Earth or observed in galaxies 13 billion light-years away.
 Emergence produces stable atoms with shell structure and spectral identities that persist across environments.
+The Balmer wavelengths are the observable readout of a completed transition: inherited particle properties select a discrete shell structure whose spectrum is the invariant the next scale inherits.

 Atoms to molecules.
 Atomic shell structure, valence restrictions, and thermodynamic stability constrain which bonds can persist.
 Structure appears as molecular orbitals, bond geometries, and conformational families.
 Invariance appears through conserved stoichiometric and spectroscopic signatures that survive across repeated reactions and environments.
 Emergence produces chemical functionality: catalysis, collective vibrational structure, and reaction pathways absent in isolated atoms.

 Molecules to biology.
 Covalent bonding rules, thermodynamic stability limits, and reaction kinetics constrain what biological structures can exist.
 Metabolic networks organize around ATP synthesis.
 Genetic systems organize around the DNA-RNA-protein information flow.
 Membranes form compartments separating inside from outside.
 Invariance manifests through universal biological constants: ATP provides approximately 50 kJ/mol across all known life4, the genetic code maps codons to amino acids identically from bacteria to humans5, and membrane potentials maintain approximately 70-70 mV regardless of cell type6.
 Emergence produces metabolism, replication, and homeostasis—collective functions no individual molecule possesses.
+The constancy of the 50 kJ/mol energy quantum, the codon table, and the 70-70 mV setpoint across every lineage ever measured is the operational signature that the molecule-to-biology transition is complete—these are the invariants living systems must inherit intact or cease to be living systems.

 Curl and Irreversibility